keepforever/docker-node-mongo-tutorial/gist-markdown.md

 ## Docker Compose notes from Traversy Media video:
 #### https://www.youtube.com/watch?v=hP77Rua1E0c&t=208s

 ### Note, when you create a Dockerfile, you do not specify a file extension.
 No dot at the beginning either.
-### Should be in your root directory, same level as your package .json.
+### You should be in your root directory when running these commands, same level as your package .json.

 ### Main Dockerfile

 ```
 # My personal notes begin with "#", but this is not
-actually how you note things in a Dockerfile.
+# actually how you note things in a Dockerfile.
 And they
 # must be removed prior to running.

-# we could do 'FROM node: latest' but we run the risk of breaking chanes
+# we could do 'FROM node: latest' but we run the risk of breaking changes
 # down the line with updates.
 Instead we specify a stable version.
 This might
 # be the docker image.
 FROM node:10